Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 Use this information to generate certificates for SSL/mutual TLS authentication between the repository and Content Services, using secure keys specific to your installation.

-The old script version can still be used and its description is placed here [Alfresco Docs - Secure keys]({% link search-services/latest/config/keys.md %}), it can be replaced with executions of new scripts, that allow for more granularity and control (for example, excluding Solr).
+The old script version can still be used and its description is provided in the Alfresco Search Services page, [Secure keys]({% link search-services/latest/config/keys.md %}).
+It can be replaced with executions of new scripts, that allow for more granularity and control (for example, excluding Solr).

-For both approaches run_additional script can be used to generate additional sets of keystores/truststores to be used by other services.
-So adding mTLS set up for Transform Services with mTLS already present for Solr is possible with run_additional scripts usage.
+For both approaches, the `run_additional` script can be used to generate additional sets of keystores/truststores to be used by other services.
+So adding mTLS set up for the Transform Service with mTLS already present for Solr is possible with the `run_additional` scripts usage.

 A certificates generator script, `run.sh` (for Linux) and `run.cmd` (for Windows) is provided in a GitHub project.
 The script consists of two parts - the first part is based on OpenSSL (to generate the certificates), and the second part is based on the Java `keytool` (to build the keystores and truststores).
 Here, we'll focus on running the script for a standalone Linux or Windows operating system.

 Before you start, you must already have OpenSSL and `keytool` available in your system path.

-1. Browse to the [https://github.com/Alfresco/alfresco-ssl-generator](https://github.com/Alfresco/alfresco-ssl-generator) GitHub project and click **Clone** or **Download**.
+1. Browse to the [https://github.com/Alfresco/alfresco-ssl-generator](https://github.com/Alfresco/alfresco-ssl-generator){:target="_blank"} GitHub project and click **Clone** or **Download**.

     If you downloaded the project, extract the files to a suitable location.